• Skip to primary navigation

 Rate Recipe Print

 These saucy Thai peanut chicken noodles are a quick and delicious weeknight meal.
 They're loaded with ground chicken, ramen noodles, and vegetables then smothered in a creamy homemade peanut sauce.
-They're healthier than takeout, and they're ready in just 25 minutes!
+They're better than takeout, and they're ready in just 25 minutes!

 4